 Majidi fell from a tree and suffered several arm fractures.

 He had a fracture of his wrist and an open fracture near the elbow with his bones sticking through skin.
 First his wounds were treated so they would sufficiently heal so that surgery could be performed.

 At the end of January 2016 he was put under anesthesia and a closed reduction was performed to align his bones at the fracture site.
 Then a plaster cast was put on his arm.
 This surgery encourages functionality and prevents deformity.

 Past Endowment Fund Award Examples

-– To support part of the tuition needs of two students in Tanzania so they can attend secondary school.
-The students are Reginald Stephano Mwanga and Marta Onesmno Mkumo.
+– Enabled two Tanzanian students to attend secondary school through partial payment of their tuition.
+The students were Reginald Stephano Mwanga and Marta Onesmno Mkumo.

 – To help pay for seminary school tuition.

-– To help pay for books and other college expenses so the recipient could work as a counselor at Camp Carol Joy Holling.
+– To help pay for books and other college expenses allowing the recipient to work as a counselor at Camp Carol Joy Holling.

-– To provide scholarships to low income children attending the Day Camp Program provided by Nebraska Lutheran Outdoor Ministries.
+– To provide scholarships for low income children attending the Day Camp Program provided by Nebraska Lutheran Outdoor Ministries.

 – To provide assistance to people in Tanzania as identified by Lord of Love members who have traveled to Tanzania.